-There is a good chance that when you come to Advanced Smile Care and if you have a bad cavity, you will likely need a filling.
+There is a good chance that when you come to Advanced Smile Care and if you have a bad cavity, you will need a filling.
 Our doctors will treat the affected area by removing the decayed part of the tooth.
-Dental fillings are done on patients with cracked, broken or worn down teeth as well.
-A traditional filling lasts several years but will eventually need to be replaced by a new filing or with a crown.
-The area will be treated with a material that’s dependent on the severity of the decay.
-The American Dental Association breaks down the different types of filings:
+A traditional filling lasts 7 to 10 years, but our best work notwithstanding, the large majority of fillings eventually need to be replaced by a new filing or with a crown.
+We will treat your cavity with a material that’s dependent on the severity of the decay.

 “We can walk you through all of the options for filings at our office.
 Our prioirty is to make sure you’re getting a filling that’s right for you and your teeth,” said Dr. Jason Kboudi who heads up the team at Advanced Smile Care.